 Some technical aspects:

-As broadband connectivity became more accessible and screen resolutions increased (particularly during 2006), the photographic dimensions and file sizes used on this site were increased commensurately.
+As broadband connectivity became more accessible and screen resolutions increased, the photographic dimensions and file sizes used on this site were increased commensurately.
 However some of the earlier photos from the early years are still on this site and may now display very small or highly compressed.
-They will eventually be phased out with time.
+They are retained in the site's Archives page, mainly for reference, but will eventually be phased out with time.

 back to top